cleotayzq/joystick-judder/README.md

 # joystick-judder

+behold, a haiku:

-MATLAB, Psychtoolbox, and a sony dualsense controller—what could possibly go wrong?
+MATLAB, Psychtoolbox,
+a ps5 controller—
+halp i need a life.

 For when you want frame-perfect precision… with a joystick.

-Halp I need a life.
+What could possibly go wrong?